bradshjg/gunicorn-django-wide-events/README.md

 ## Overview

-The goal is to enhance obersvability by providing reasonable defaults and extensibility to answer two questions:
+The goal is to enhance obersvability by providing reasonable defaults and extensibility to answer:

 * If a request was processed, what did it do?
 * If a request timed out, what had it done and what was it doing?